 Open concept environment simply means that another client(s) may be being treated at the same time as you are, in the same room.

 The Bowen technique was developed in the 1950's by a man named Tom Bowen in Geelong, Victoria, Australia.

 After serving in World War 2, he became interested in ways to alleviate human suffering and began to notice that certain moves on the body had particular effects.
 Over a period of several years he developed the system as it is used today.
 Bowen became a celebrated therapist, regularly treating over 13,000 patients a year according to Australian Government Statistics.

 In 1974, while attending a National Health Conference in Adelaide, Australia, Tom Bowen was introduced to Osteopath and Natural Therapist, Oswald Rentsch.
 He invited them to study with him and document his work.
-It was until after Bowen’s death in 1982 that they began to teach the technique in several continents.
+It wasn't until after Bowen’s death in 1982 that they began to teach the technique in several continents.